manpagez: man pages & more

 curl_multi_socket_action(3) with CURL_SOCKET_TIMEOUT set in the sockfd

-argument, and you will get callbacks call that sets you up and you then
+argument, and you get callbacks invoked that set you up and you then

 continue to call curl_multi_socket_action(3) accordingly when you get